Protectionist policy that is killing the game

 READ HIS EXPERT OPINION EVERY WEEK

-The is crumbling like a house built on dodgy foundations. are in a state of near collapse, while Wasps – twice European champions and six-time English title-holders – have filed notice of their intention to appoint administrators after becoming mired in a bog of debt.
+The Premiership is crumbling like a house built on dodgy foundations. are in a state of near collapse, while – twice European champions and six-time English title-holders – have filed notice of their intention to appoint administrators after becoming mired in a bog of debt.

-and are in the market for new backers with their owners looking for the exit after signing off on annual accounts by admitting there was uncertainty about their operational “ability to continue as a going concern”.
+and Newcastle are in the market for new backers with their owners looking for the exit after signing off on annual accounts by admitting there was uncertainty about their operational “ability to continue as a going concern”.

 There are fears that, with 30 per cent of Premiership clubs struggling to service their debts, other clubs in ‘s mismanaged elite league could soon join them.